Where are you moving to?

 Property management companies are those businesses hired by owners to take care of apartment rentals.
 Property managers work on behalf of the owner and are the person to contact if there is an issue.

-They are the ones that usually tour the unit with you and take care of all of the needed paperwork.
+They are the ones who usually tour the unit with you and take care of all of the needed paperwork.
 These companies often have multiple employees and maintenance crews to help address any needs quickly.

 While any of these options are suitable, it is important to understand the history of your apartment and research the owner or property management company to check for any red flags.
 Consider asking a current resident their thoughts on the owners if possible.